TAI Hürjet: Turkey

 The initial procurement order of 4 Block 0 units (with option of additional 12 Block 1 units) was later converted to a final order of 16 units with advancement of delivery dates.

 Spain

-In July 2024, TAI Hürjet flew to Spain, participating in the tender to replace Spain's ageing Northrop F-5 fleet.
+In July 2024, a TAI Hürjet flew to Spain, participating in the tender to replace Spain's ageing Northrop F-5 fleet.
 The next month, there were rumors that Spain is interested in procurement of 24 Hürjets, in exchange for six Airbus A400M tactical airlifters, which were then softly denied by the Turkish Ministry of National Defense.
 On 20 December 2024, Spanish and Turkish officials signed the memorandum for cooperation, formalizing the deal for the first time.
-With the agreement signed between TAI, Airbus and the Spanish Ministry of Defense on May 14, 2025, the Spanish Air Force will receive 24 Hürjets through joint infrastructure production.
-On 28 October 2025, Spanish government approved 3.1 billion euros acquisition contract for 45 Hürjet aircraft and related equipment.
+With the agreement signed between TAI, Airbus and the Spanish Ministry of Defense on May 14, 2025, it was reported that the Spanish Air Force would receive 24 Hürjets through joint infrastructure production.
+On 28 October 2025, the Spanish government approved a 3.1-billion euro acquisition contract for 45 Hürjets instead of 24 along with related equipment.
+In December 2025, Spain finalized the order for 30 TAI Hürjets with deliveries beginning in 2028.

+As part of Spain’s acquisition of the HÜRJET advanced jet trainer, HAVELSAN’s Flight and Mission Planning System (FSGP) and full-mission flight simulator were selected as core components of the program and will be exported alongside the aircraft.